 - Good timing: Timing is crucial in an email marketing campaign.
 The best sending times vary for different groups of people.
 For example, businessmen and office workers are likely to open emails during office hours.
 Teenagers, on the other hand, are likely to open emails after school hours.
 The right timing ultimately depends on your target audience, so make sure you do your research on this before sending out any marketing emails.

-- Know your audience: How you structure, design, and time an email is only half of the journey.
-Knowing your audience is key to a successful email marketing campaign.
-If you don’t know what your demographic profile is, or what your targeted audience’s preferences and motivations are, then your email could very well flop.
+- Audience connection: Knowing your audience is key to a successful email marketing campaign.
+If you don’t know what your demographic profile is, or what your targeted audience’s preferences and motivations are, then your email could flop.
 Structuring your marketing emails with content that you know your leads enjoy and will find useful is the best way to keep them engaged.

 - Clear calls-to-action: The calls to action (CTAs) in your email must be big, bold, and make clear how the reader should proceed.
 This will hopefully be the final push they need to click through to your website, buy your product, or create an account.
 If possible, you should integrate a clickable CTA button into your email template so that your user’s journey is made as easy as possible.